RxLaboratory/Duik/src-docs/docs/guide/animation/tools/interpolator.md

     ![](../../../img/ae/extrap-bounce.png)
     Bounce *extrapolation*.

-By default, the Interpolator extrapolates **before or after the existing keyframess**.
+By default, the Interpolator extrapolates **before or after the existing keyframes**.
 You can also extrapolate **during still parts** of the animation, between keyframes.
 That's very useful for example to add some follow through animation every time the animation stops, even if there are other keyframes later in the timeline.

 You can choose the **number of keyframes** to be used to extrapolate the motion (for the *Offset*, *Cycle*, and *Pingpong* modes only).
 If this is set to `0`, the Interpolator will use all available keyframes.